bradfeehan/derelict/README.md

 # Retrieve a particular VM from a connection (multi-machine support)
 vm = connection.vm(:web) # "vm" is a Derelict::VirtualMachine
-vm.exists?               # does the connection define a "web" VM?
+vm.exists?               # does the connection define a "web" VM? vm.state                 # current VM state (:running, :not_created...)
+vm.running?              # whether the VM is currently running or not vm.up                    # runs "vagrant up" for this VM only
 ```